For your MOM: [If you haven't been doing a minute of mindfulness each

 POST:

-(Preview) Today on Zoom we will discuss today's journal topic and dive into "Surviving With Class" to consider suggestions, edits, and next steps.
+"Surviving With Class" to consider suggestions, edits, and next steps.
 (Review) Thank you for an insightful conversation today!
 Please post your ideas about how you can stay sane, share your sanity, and contribute to making our world slightly better. (title: RACE FITNESS)

 For your MOM: [If you haven't been doing a minute of mindfulness each